cado-security/product-help/docs/cado/investigate/evidence.md

 hide_title: true
 sidebar_position: 2
 ---

-# What is the Evidence tab?
+# What is the Evidence Tab?

-The Evidence tab is a focused view of the data that has been collected as part of this investigation, and the current processing status of that data.
-Clicking on the menu icon to the right of a piece of evidence allows you to delete that piece of evidence.
+The **Evidence** tab provides a focused view of the data collected during an investigation and displays the current processing status of that data.

+You can manage evidence by clicking the menu icon to the right of each piece of evidence, where you’ll have the option to delete it if needed.

 ![Evidence List](/img/evidence.png)

-Expanding a piece of evidence provides a detailed processing history for that piece of evidence.
+Expanding a piece of evidence will show you its detailed processing history, allowing you to track the steps and progress of the analysis.

 ![Evidence Details](/img/evidence-details.png)